Buying a Home In the Denver Metro Area

 This document summarizes your closing costs and credits, such as purchase price, earnest money, lender fees, property taxes, and escrows.
 The title company creates the document, and your lender will review it with you.

-This is the day you sign closing docs and officially become the owner of your new home.
+This is the day you sign closing documents and officially become the owner of your new home.
 The 60- to 90-minute closing typically occurs at a title company’s office.
 Although this is the last step in the process, I will be there with you to ensure everything runs smoothly.